 You can locate an auction you have bid on from within your ‘My Account’ area, or by entering the listing's listing number, if known, from the Search page.

-If you are the winning bidder when an auction closes, The Globe and Mail Auction will send you an e-mail notification confirming payment and telling you that you have won the item.
+If you are the winning bidder when an auction closes, Globe Auction will send you an e-mail notification confirming payment and telling you that you have won the item.

 A PDF certificate will then be available in your ‘My Account’ area with applicable pick-up and contact information.
 Your credit card will be charged automatically.
 For non-automotive products, full payment will be charged.
 For automotive purchases, the charge will be a deposit amount, with the remaining payment to be made directly to the vendor.